prometheus/docs/content/docs/specs/native_histograms.md

   classic histograms and why Prometheus kept them for so long.
 - [Prometheus Histograms – Past, Present, and Future](https://promcon.io/2019-munich/talks/prometheus-histograms-past-present-and-future/)
-  is the inaugural talk about the new approach that lead to native histograms.
+  is the inaugural talk about the new approach that led to native histograms.
 - [Better Histograms for Prometheus](https://www.youtube.com/watch?v=HG7uzON-IDM) explains why the concepts work out in practice.